Debugger: Time

 Go To Time

 This action is available when a trace is active.
 It prompts for a time schedule.
-This is the same form as the notation in the sub-title of the Threads window.
 In many cases, it is simply the snapshot number, e.g., 3, which will go to the snapshot with key 3.
 It may optionally include an emulation schedule.
 For example, 3:10 will use snapshot 3 for an emulator's initial state and step 10 machine instructions on snapshot 3's event thread.
 If the snapshot does not give an event thread, then the thread must be specified in the expression, e.g., 3:t1-10.
 That expression will start at snapshot 3, get the thread with key 1, and step it 10 machine instructions.
 The stepping commands can be repeated any number of times, separated by semicolons, to step threads in a specified sequence.
 For example, 3:t1-10;t2-5 will do the same as before, then get thread 2 and step it 5 times.

 The emulator's state can also be patched by the schedule.
 Instead of specifying the number of steps, write a Sleigh statement, e.g., 3:t1-{r0=0x1234};10.
 This will start at snapshot 3, patch thread 1's r0 to 0x1234, then step 10 instructions.
 As for steps, the thread key may be omitted for Sleigh commands.
 Each command without a thread specified implicitly uses the one from the previous command, or in the case of the first command, the event thread.
 Only one Sleigh statement is permitted per command.